Reservation wage

 In labor economics, the reservation wage is the lowest wage rate at which a worker would be willing to accept a particular type of job.
 This wage is a theoretical representation of the hourly rate at which an individual values their own leisure time.
 A job offer involving the same type of work and the same working conditions, but at a lower wage rate, would be rejected by the worker.
 In this case, based on the reservation wage theory, the individual would be better off not working as they value their leisure at a higher rate than the wage they would receive for working.

 An individual's reservation wage may change over time depending on a number of micro and macro-economic factors, like changes in the individual's overall wealth, changes in marital status or living arrangements, length of unemployment, and health and disability issues.
 For example, an individual who has high household production activities may have a higher reservation wage, as the wage must exceed the benefit of those activities.
 This requirement may change once household duties are reduced.

-One of the factors of an individual's reservation wage is their previous wage.
+One of the factors an individual's reservation wage is their previous wage.
 A study done by the Reserve Bank of Australia supports the theory that individuals who have previously worked have reservation wages higher than their previous wage, even if they did not leave their previous work willingly.
 This same study also found out that people who have not been employed before had higher reservation wages than those who had.
 This finding could be explained by the fact they do not understand their realistic value in the labor market.